-Existing Condition: Travel ways within Idaho County have been created gradually over hundreds of years, beginning with Native Americans and early Europeans who created trails for travel by foot and horse.
+Existing Condition: Travelways within Idaho County have been created gradually over hundreds of years, beginning with Native Americans and early Europeans who created trails for travel by foot and horse.
 Later, wagon roads were developed.
 With the development of trains and other motorized vehicles, railroads and motorized routes were created.
-Rivers were also used for travel: first for hiking alongside, and then for use with canoes, raft, boats, and motor boats.
+Rivers were also used for travel-first for hiking along banks, and then for use with canoes, raft, boats, and motor boats.

 Access to forested lands is necessary for numerous reasons, including hunting, fishing, wood cutting, and/or gathering of other food or special products.
-Mining, timber harvest, and recreationists also need access to these lands.
+Miners, timber harvesters, and recreationists also need access to these lands.